tianocore/edk2/BaseTools/ReadMe.txt

 === Windows/Visual Studio Notes ===

-To build the BaseTools, you should run the standard vsvars32.bat script.
+To build the BaseTools, you should run the standard vsvars32.bat script from your preferred Visual Studio installation or you can run get_vsvars.bat to use latest automatically detected version.

 In addition to this, you should set the following environment variables: